Content from Registration

 • Assignments: This folder contains blank assignment templates for you to fill out and submit before your submission deadline.
 Assignments are typically graded within 14 days of timely submission, and these are made available, here.

-• DIY_Exercises: This folder contains DIY exercises found in the written materials, are made available in this folder as interactive Jupyter Notebook files.
+• Practice_Exercises: This folder contains Practice exercises found in the written materials, are made available in this folder as interactive Jupyter Notebook files.
 (Note: This folder is not available in all lesson topics).

 • Lecture_Resources: This folder contains any data or Jupyter Notebooks that are demonstrated during the live lecture for the associated lesson.
 These can be useful if you wish to code in tandem with your L2D Instructor during a lecture.